 The planning is also critical.
 A 3m x 6m carport or garage will be big enough to accommodate an average-sized car, but not much more.
 Similarly, a 6m x 6m carport or garage will accommodate 2 average-sized cars, but little more.
 If you want space for storage, bicycles or a workbench, for example, it needs to be bigger.

-Finally, a well-designed carport or garage can really improve a property whereas a poorly designed one will always be an eyesore.
+Finally, a well-designed carport or garage can really improve a property whereas a poorly designed one will always be an eyesore, likely marking down the property value.
 Making it a little bigger or perhaps a little better integrated with the home can make a world of difference to its function and appeal.

-Architects can help to ensure that even the smallest projects add value to a property and to the resident’s lifestyle.
+Architects can help make a difference – for even the smallest projects – adding value to a property and to the resident’s lifestyle.